You seem to be located in .

 Waste material that is not recycled

-The amount of waste not recycled have increased during 2023.
-This is mainly explained by lacking demand of recovered material for certain fractions and these fractions has for 2023 been sent to landfill.
-Another contributing factor is operating of two foundries during a transition period (2022–2023).
-In 2022 waste material not recycled have fallen by 17 percent since 2015.
-During 2023 due to the aforementioned reasons, the material not recycled have increased by 71 percent compared to base year 2015.
-Measures are taken in order to reduce this waste fractions as well as to find suitable recovery operation methods to avoid landfill.
+The amount of not recycled waste increased during 2022 and 2023.
+This is explained by lacking demand of recovered material for certain fractions.
+These fractions were sent to landfill.
+Another contributing factor is the operation of two foundries during a transition period (2022–2023).
+Measures have been taken in order to reduce the waste fractions as well as to find suitable recovery operation methods to avoid landfill, which resulted in a reduction by 17 percent in 2024 compared to 2023.

 Target: 50% reduction of waste per produced vehicle between 2015-2025.